5 Best Places to See and Photograph Wildlife in Glacier Park

 Bear in the Sun Point Area -- Roads and Destinations.

-Since you’ve made it all the way to Many Glacier, continue on along the Grinnell Glacier Overlook Trail for a chance to see the most popular representatives of the local wildlife: the bighorn sheep and mountain goats.
+Since you’ve made it all the way to Many Glacier, continue on along the Grinnell Glacier Trail for a chance to see the most popular representatives of local wildlife: bighorn sheep and mountain goats.
 The scenic 10.6-mile, round-trip hike can be tedious, though.
-But It’s definitely rewarding, especially for landscape and wildlife photographers.
+Yet it’s definitely rewarding, especially for landscape and wildlife photographers.

 And while the views of aquamarine Grinnell Lake sitting at the bottom of the mountains often steals the show, don’t forget to look up.
 Some of the friendliest inhabitants of Glacier National Park may be easing down the rocks right above you.
-The bears are also not strangers to this glorious side of the park.
-Sadly, we didn’t spot any on them on our hike.
+Bears are also not strangers to this glorious side of the park.
+Sadly (or luckily as we were not prepared to protect ourselves from bears on this hike), we didn’t spot any of them here.

-East Glacier: Wildlife to See in the Sun Point Area
+4. East Glacier: Wildlife to See and Photograph in the Sun Point Area

 The place where we actually saw a bear surprised even us.
-As we were driving along the Going-to-the-Sun Road on the eastern side of Glacier, this chubby representative of the local wildlife stopped the traffic in both directions.
-Paying zero attention to more than a dozen surprised looks of lucky drivers, the bear continued roaming between the trees.
+As we were driving along the Going-to-the-Sun Road on the eastern side of Glacier, this chubby representative of local wildlife stopped the traffic in both directions.
+Paying zero attention to more than a dozen surprised and overjoyed onlookers, the bear continued roaming between the trees.

-The isolated North Fork provides a safe home to the moose, white-tailed deer, and mule deer.
+The isolated North Fork provides a safe home to moose, white-tailed deer, and mule deer.
 You can find these animals roaming freely near Bowman Lake.
-Moreover, this part of Glacier increases your chances of photographing the most elusive wild animals, such as timber wolves.
+Moreover, this part of Glacier increases your chances of photographing the most elusive wild animals: timber wolves.
 Just keep driving along the North Fork Road.
-You never know what wildlife you can see in this remote area of Glacier.
+You never know what wildlife you can see in this remote and overlooked area of Glacier.

 Mountain Goat at Logan Pass -- Roads and Destinations.

-Mountain goat at the Hidden Lake Overlook at Logan Pass
+Mountain goat at the Hidden Lake Overlook in Glacier National Park

 Tips for Encountering and Photographing Wildlife in Glacier National Park